aimldl/envs-and-tools/amazon_web_services/en/ec2/how_to_change_disk_space.md

 ### 1. Example
 #### 1.1.
 Problem
-On the terminal, the "No space left on device" error has occured.
+On the terminal, the "No space left on device" error has occurred.
 ```bash
 (pytorch) ubuntu@ec2-seoul-aimldl:~/wav2vec$ ls
 dataset  downloads  notebooks  src